J4smith0601/Exploratory-Data-Analysis-Project/README.md

 matplotlib
 scipy

-Then, run the following command to install the dependencies: pip install -r requirements.txt

 **4. Set Up SQLite Database:**
 - Download the AT-HYG.db file from the dataset provided database file.
 - Open SQLite Studio.